 Cellerino Research Group

-Alessandro Cellerino accepted a professorship at Scuola Normale Superiore Pisa, Italy.
+Alessandro Cellerino accepted a position at the Scuola Normale Superiore Pisa, Italy.
 He continues as guest scientist at the FLI.
-Formally, his JenAge activities are now under the direction of Matthias Platzer.

 Biology of Aging

 The main interest of the group is to use the annual fish Nothobranchius furzeri to study the biology of aging.
 Research activity was performed in the framework of the "Jena Center for Systems Biology of Aging - JenAge".
 Within this framework, three main questions were addressed:

 Using next-generation sequencing, microRNAs regulate during aging were identified.
 These microRNAs are part of a network that is centered on the antagonistic actions of MYC and TP53 and are conserved in mammals and humans.
 Some of these microRNAs, like miR-15a and the miR cluster 17~92 are specifically expressed and regulated in the neuronal stem cells in vivo.
 We will now proceed with functional tests of the activity of these genes.

 2. Aging of neuronal stem cells